EdenServer/community/ISSUE_TEMPLATE.md

 <!--
     Don't edit or delete this section, but tick the boxes after you have submitted your issue.
     If there are unticked boxes a developer may not address the issue.
-    Make sure you comply with the checklist and then start in the details section.
+    Make sure you comply with the checklist and then start writing in the details section below.
 -->

 - [ ] I have searched for existing issues for issues like this one.
 The issue has not been posted.
 (Duplicate reports slow down development.)